 Prior to becoming the school leader at KACP, Juan participated in the Fisher Fellowship and was an Instructional Leader at KIPP Austin Brave coaching Literature, Composition, and Spanish teachers.
 Prior to transitioning to KIPP Texas – Austin, Juan served as school leader of KIPP Camino Academy in San Antonio for two years.
 As a school leader, Juan focused on implementing six culturally relevant performing arts programs, built strong relationships with community partnerships, and ensured that students and staff focused on exploring their identities.
 In addition, Juan established a strong focus on data-driven practices which have resulted in increasing scores on all 12 out of the 12 state tests with an average of 15% increase overall on state exams over the two years as a Principal.

 Prior to being Principal, Juan has served as an ESL coordinator, 5th-grade reading, Director of Student Programs, and Assistant Principal at KIPP Camino Academy.

 For leadership development, he has participated in the Fisher Fellowship, Teacher Leader Program, Miles Family Fellowship, and Successor Prep program as part of KIPP Leadership Programs.

 Juan graduated from Southwestern University with a Bachelor’s degree in Political Science/International Studies and at Trinity University earned a Master’s Degree in Educational Leadership.
 He is currently pursuing his PhD at the University of Texas at San Antonio in Educational Leadership.

-Outside of school, Juarez loves listening to pop music (especially Britney Spears), watch movies every weekend at the Alamo Drafthouse, and spend time with his four dogs.
+Outside of school, Juarez loves listening to pop music (especially Britney Spears), watching movies every weekend at the Alamo Drafthouse, and spending time with his four dogs.